trendct-data/occupation-wages-states/stories/story_UT.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Utah was among <span class='occ_title_em'>Helpers, construction trades, all other</span>.
+The biggest decline for any job category in Utah was among <span class='occ_title_em'>helpers, construction trades, all other</span>.
 In 2004, there were 1,090 employees.
 But by 2015, that figure declined 93.58 percent to 70.

 The jobs that had gained the most employees was health specialties teachers, postsecondary.
 There were 6,100 percent more workers in 2015 as compared to 2000.
 Overall, the total number of workers grew from 40 to 2,480 in Utah.